interactiveknowledge/imu-api-php/README.md

     $url .= '&id=' . $module->id;
     ```

-1.
-    If the first record is not showing add a Prev link to allow the user to go back one page in the result set.
+1. If the first record is not showing add a Prev link to allow the user to go back one page in the result set.
 Similarly, if the last record is not showing add a *Next* link to allow the user to go forward one page:

-    ```
+    ```[php]
     $first = $results->rows[0];
     if ($first['rownum'] > 1)
     {